 5) Best Experimental Micro Film Award

 All films are eligible, regardless if they have distribution or not.
 All films are eligible even if they have been accepted to other film festivals.
 All films and videos are eligible, regardless of when or where they were produced.
 Even if your film or documentary series is publicly available on YouTube or Vimeo, it is still eligible for submission.
 For exhibition purposes. all films are expected to provide a download link, so that we can compile and project them in HD 1080p.
 23.976, 24, 25 or 30 frame rates are accepted for projection.
 Please do not submit 720p or Standard Definition films to this festival.

 The submission fee does not include an event ticket fee if selected.
 Submission fees and event ticket fees are separate.
-The cost of attending this event is $25 for the entire day.
-Every attendee must have a ticket.
+The cost of attending this event is $37.50 per car for the entire day at the Sunshine Mill Drive-in Theater.
+Every vehicle must have a ticket.
 There are no filmmaker passes.